-The Government has created a new ‘very high risk’ country category that will significantly reduce the number of people with COVID-19 flying to New Zealand.
+The Government has created a ‘very high risk’ country category that will significantly reduce the number of people with COVID-19 flying to New Zealand.
 For more information, see the Unite Against COVID-19 website.

 The following countries currently meet the threshold of being very high risk:

 The Government added Fiji and Indonesia to this list on 11 August 2021.
 Travel is restricted from Fiji and Indonesia from 11:59pm (NZT) on 15 August 2021.

 Restrictions on who can travel directly from a very high risk country:

 Travellers to New Zealand from very high risk countries will be temporarily restricted to:

 - partners and dependent children of New Zealand citizens, or

 - parents of dependent children who are New Zealand citizens.